nikolayg/nikgrozev-website/_posts/blog/2014-02-25-nupic-setup-in-ubuntu.md

 the NuPIC team has made significant changes during the last 2-3 months.
 The following instructions are tested on 64 bit Ubuntu 14.04 with the NuPIC trunk code from <u>11-Jun-2014</u>.

-Before starting you should have _<u>python 2.7</u>_ installed which comes by default in most Ubuntu installations.
+Before starting, you should have _<u>python 2.7</u>_ installed which comes by default in most Ubuntu installations.
 It is important to ensure that you have **<u>sufficient resource on your PC</u>!** If you don't you may be getting strange and completely unrelated errors during the build process - e.g. compile or configuration errors.
 This may cause you to waste hours or even days in futile debugging.
 For example, running the installation procedure